-The last great offense against Native Americans is to copy their culture and make their art common, when it is both uncommon and spiritual.— M. D. Jackson
+The last great offense against Native Americans is to copy their culture and make their art common, when it is both uncommon and spiritual.

 History of Native American Jewelry

 Turquoise is a sacred stone to Native Americans.
-The folk lore surrounding turquoise is that it comes from tears of the Native Americans.
+The folklore surrounding turquoise is that it comes from the tears of the Native Americans.
 Turquoise is also considered a healing stone, thus it was originally hung around the neck to promote healing.
 The materials used in a Native American piece somewhat date the jewelry as well as determine its value.

 Tiny pieces of turquoise were often mixed with resin to create Native Jewelry with the look of a stained glass window.
-This type of Native Jewelry is usually considered low end and only valuable if they were silver.
-Reproduction of these pieces made out of stainless steel were sold to tourists in tourist traps all over Arizona and can still be found there today.
+This type of Native Jewelry is usually considered low-end and only valuable if they were silver.
+Reproduction of these pieces made out of stainless steel was sold to tourists in tourist traps all over Arizona and can still be found there today.